snowdrop/ocp-fmp-build-install/README.md

 mvn fabric8:resource-apply
 ```

-**Remark** : deploymentConfig, Service and Route are deployed on OpenShift
+**Remark** : The DeploymentConfig, Service and Route resources are created on OpenShift within the namespace

 - Build the OpenShift application